 Measuring Substrate Moisture Levels

-There are a number of ways to assess moisture levels in different hydroponic substrates.
+There are a numerous ways to assess moisture levels in different hydroponic substrates.
 Keep in mind that just looking at the surface of the media can be misleading in some systems.

 Coco can look slightly dry on the surface and still be fully moist in the root zone, so checking the moisture level a few inches below the surface is recommended.
 Moisture should appear when the coco is squeezed between the fingers, but the surface should never appear wet.
 Overly damp coco can attract fungus gnats in addition to reducing the oxygen in the root zone.